Diabetes and nerve damage

 Toggle: English / Spanish

-Nerve damage - diabetic; Diabetes - neuropathy
+Diabetic neuropathy; Diabetes - neuropathy

 Causes, incidence, and risk factors

-People with diabetes may have trouble digesting food.
+When the nerves that control digestion are affected, you may have trouble digesting food.
 This can make your diabetes harder to control.
 Symptoms of digestion problems include:

 Feeling full after eating only a small amount of food

 Throwing up undigested food a few hours after a meal

 When nerves in the arms and legs are affected, symptoms often start in the toes and feet, and include tingling or burning, or deep aching pain.
 As the damage gets worse, you will likely lose feeling in your arms and legs.
 Because of this, you may:

 Not notice when you step on something sharp